mrchrisadams/drupal-chromelogger/readme.md

 The idea behind this is that calls to `dpm()` are not the best way to represent structured data for inspection, and they are often left in themes and modules, causing issues in production.

-After using Chrome for lots of front end work, the debugger seemed a much better place to dump this kind of information for exploring, and this was a good excuse to try making a new drupal module.
+After using Chrome for lots of front end work, the debugger seemed a much better place to dump this kind of information for exploring, and this was a good excuse to try making a new drupal module, using the php specific project for using Chromelogger, [Chromephp][]

 ## Usage